opc-proxy/docs/source/intro.rst

     - Suitable for **monitoring** and **controlling** devices.
     - Simple API.
     - Reliable OPC client build with the `OPC-foundation <https://github.com/OPCFoundation/UA-.NETStandard>`_ standard library.
-    - Load nodes from an XML file (nodes2set) or simply browsing the server
+    - Load nodes from an XML file (Nodeset XML spec) or simply browsing the server
     - Powerful Nodes loading selection options
     - Modular design with external connectors that can be added, extended and customized.
     - Supported connectors: :ref:`HTTP <gRPC>`, :ref:`Kafka`, :ref:`InfluxDB`.